 Net income for the first quarter of 2005 amounted to \$931,000, an improvement of \$325,000 or 53.6% over net income of \$606,000 for the first quarter of 2004.
 The improvement for the first quarter of 2005 was primarily due to higher gross margin dollars as a result of significant growth in our PEO services business, partially offset by higher selling, general and administrative expenses.
 Diluted earnings per share for the first quarter of 2005 was \$0.10 compared to \$0.07 for the comparable 2004 period.
 Our improved operating results continue to reflect, in part, growing market acceptance of the business process outsourcing model, market share gains owing to strong branch-level management and to the competitive advantage of offering a broad array of human resource management services through our PEO arrangements.
-We expect this favorable trend to continue for at least the next 12 months, particularly in California, principally owing to the continuing dislocation of the workers' compensation insurance market.
+We expect this favorable trend to continue for at least the next 12 months, particularly in California, principally due to business opportunities available to us as a qualified self-insured employer for workers' compensation coverage resulting from ongoing adverse conditions in the workers' compensation insurance market in that state.